JHeirons/skycademy-guide/5-test.md

 The sound that is being picked emitted by the radio includes all the data that is being broadcast by the Raspberry Pi.
 Decoding this data is handled in the next section.

 ### Option 2 - Using a software defined radio receiver.
 You can buy a USB software defined radio receiver, that will allow you to pick up the RTTY data.
-Any device that supports the `RRL2832` protocol will do, and a simple search online will find compatable devices.
+Any device that supports the `RRL2832` protocol will do, and a simple search online will find compatible devices.

 Using these devices varies depending on the platform you are using.